2010 Israel–Lebanon border clash: Lebanon

 President Michel Suleiman said he would "stand up to Israel's violation of Resolution 1701, whatever the price".
-He denounced the clash including the "bombing of a Lebanese army checkpoint and attacks on Lebanese property" and called for both countries to respect the Blue Line.
+He called for both countries to respect the Blue Line.
 Prime Minister Saad Hariri called the attack a "violation of Lebanese sovereignty and demands."
 He called for "the United Nations and the international community bear their responsibilities and pressure Israel to stop its aggression."
-Parliament Speaker Nabih Berri called on the government to "urgently file a complaint to the Security Council over the violation of Resolution 1701."
 Minister of Social Affairs Selim el-Sayegh of the Phalange party said "The history of the Lebanese army's actions have been defensive ... it is in no position whatsoever to conduct any attack against Israel.
 It wants only to defend Lebanese territory ...
 Israel has been doing these activities as a matter of provocation.

 Lebanese Information Minister Tarek Mitri stated that Lebanon respects the border but contests part of it.
 He said that while the tree which triggered the confrontation is on the Israeli side of the border, it "is Lebanese territory."

 Hezbollah's Hassan Nasrallah declared that in the future his group would not "stand silent" in any future attacks against the LAF and that "The Israeli hand that targets the Lebanese army will be cut off.
 [However] I don't expect a war to happen soon...but there are reasons for worry."
 He added that "We told our militants to hold back, not to do anything.
 [But] From now on, if the army is attacked in any area where the resistance [Hezbollah] has a presence or a say, we will not stand by idly."
-He also praised the Lebanese army saying it "acted courageously and decisively.
-Lebanon in its entirety will not consent to attacks on its sacred soil and will fight with full courage."
 In addition to his support for the army he said "We contacted the president and the army command and told them that the party is at their service."